-The accounting for derivative contracts is established in SFAS 133.
-SFAS 133 requires that an entity recognize all derivative contracts as either assets or liabilities in the consolidated statements of financial condition and measure those instruments at fair value.
+FASB guidance requires that an entity recognize all derivative contracts as either assets or liabilities in the consolidated statements of financial condition and measure those instruments at fair value.
 The fair value of all derivative contracts is recorded on a net-by-counterparty basis where management believes a legal right of setoff exists under an enforceable netting agreement.
-Derivative contracts are recorded as part of "Receivables from or payables to brokers, dealers, clearing organizations, customers and related broker-dealers" in the accompanying Consolidated Statements of Financial Condition.
+Derivative contracts are recorded as part of "Receivables from or payables to brokers, dealers, clearing organizations, customers and related broker-dealers" in the accompanying consolidated statements of financial condition.